Neural network reconstruction of the dense matter equation of state from neutron star observables: TOV-Solver Network

 \subsection{Comparison}

 The performance of the different models was examined on a validation set, which is exclusive of the training data.
-The tables show that given EoSs, all the DNNs are capable of finding their TOV solutions at precisions that reach 99.9\%.
-The LSTM and WaveNet models are used for series/sequences, which gives a boost in their performances when combined with the \texttt{EoS-Network}.
+The tables show that given EoSs, all the DNNs are capable of finding their TOV solutions at precisions that reach $\mathcal{R}^2$=99.9\%.
+The LSTM and WaveNet models are typically used for training series or sequences.
+Therefore, we observe a boost in their performances when combined with the \texttt{EoS-Network}.